Paper Guidelines and Policies

 Self-Plagiarism, which is submitting a paper you completed in another class (K-12 or college), is also forbidden.

 If you plagiarize and it is unintentional, you will be given a warning.
-You may be asked to choose another topic.
-After the second incident, you will either be asked to withdraw from the course or face disciplinary action.
-However, if you commit an act of plagiarism or scholastic dishonesty and it is intentional, you will receive an F in the course and face disciplinary action.
-Click here to read my paper guidelines and policies.
+If you are asked to choose another topic or rewrite the paper, the professor is obligated to report your misconduct to the chair, dean, and Student Affairs.
+After the second incident, you will face disciplinary action.
+However, if you commit an act of plagiarism or scholastic dishonesty and it is intentional, you could receive an F in the course and face serious disciplinary action.

 USE OF ARTIFICIAL INTELLIGENCE